What Is Paternity Leave In Singapore: A Guide For Expectant Fathers

-In Singapore, eligible working fathers, including those who are self-employed, are entitled to government-paid paternity leave.
-As of January 1, 2024, fathers of Singaporean children born can take up to four weeks of Government-Paid Paternity Leave (GPPL).
+If you’re wondering how long paternity leave is in Singapore, eligible working fathers, including those who are self-employed, are entitled to up to four weeks of government-paid paternity leave.

 Initially, fathers were entitled to two weeks of mandatory leave, possibly an additional two weeks voluntarily, subject to their employer’s agreement.
-This additional leave is reimbursed by the Government to the employers who choose to grant the leave requested.
+The Government reimburses this additional leave to the employers who choose to grant the leave requested.

 From April 1, 2025, a new policy will make all four weeks of paternity leave mandatory.
 This change aims to enhance shared parental responsibility and support the involvement of both parents in early childcare.